redhat-developer/odo/docs/website/docs/development/architecture/podman-support-limitations.md

 ## Component listening on localhost not forwarded

-When working on a cluster, `odo dev` forwards the ports opened by the application to the developer's machine.
+When working on a cluster, `odo dev` forwards ports from the developer's machine to the ports opened by the application.
 This port forwarding works when the application is listening either on localhost or on `0.0.0.0` address.

-Podman is natively not able to forward ports bound to localhost.
+Podman is natively not able to port-forward to programs listening on localhost.
 In this situation, you may have two solutions:
 - you can change your application to listen on `0.0.0.0`.
 This will be necessary for the ports giving access to the application or, in Production, this port would not be available (this port will most probably be exposed through an Ingress or a Route in Production, and these methods need the port to be bound to `0.0.0.0`),
 - you can keep the port bound to `localhost`.
 This is the best choice for the Debug port, to restrict access to this Debug port.
 In this case, you can use the flag `--forward-localhost` when running `odo dev` on Podman.
 This way, you keep the Debug port secure on cluster.